+This section presents a dynamic spatial model to evaluate the general equilibrium impact of agricultural productivity shocks induced by climate change, incorporating three crucial aspects of market adjustment mechanisms: farmers' optimal crop choice, international trade, and labor reallocation.
 Essentially, the static component of agricultural production builds upon the heterogeneous land model in Sotelo (2020), while the dynamic component of labor mobility closely follows Caliendo et al. (2019).
 The productivity shock on agriculture is expected to be highly heterogeneous across countries and even across crops within a single country, potentially resulting in large-scale variation in comparative advantages around the world.
 Farmers in each country will re-optimize their choice of crop production such that their choice maximizes the return to land, with crop prices being adjusted through international crop markets.
-Furthermore, countries with severely negative agricultural productivity shocks may experience a reduction in income for households working in agricultural sector, altering the forces of labor reallocation across regions and sectors.
-The quantitative structural framework in this paper allows us to study the general equilibrium effects resulting from interactions of the crop-level production adjustments, market adjustments through international trade, and labor dynamics.
+Furthermore, countries with severely negative agricultural productivity shocks may experience a reduction in income for households working in the agricultural sector, altering the forces of labor reallocation across countries and sectors.
+The quantitative structural framework in this paper allows us to study the general equilibrium effects resulting from interactions of crop-level production adjustments, market adjustments through international trade, and labor dynamics.